-Reconciled Time was created with a Hasseblad film camera during the quietest moments of Prospect Park, Brooklyn; when this natural environment turns into a luminous landscape, undetermined, existing somewhere beyond our perception.
-The waves of sodium vapor light shapes and transforms the space around the trees, creating an entrance into a world where trees take on human qualities and the space is structured by time – time expands and contracts inspiring an imperceptible fragment of life.
+Reconciled Time were created with a Hasseblad film camera during the quietest moments of Prospect Park, Brooklyn when this natural environment turns into a luminous land, undetermined, existing somewhere beyond our perception.
+The waves of sodium vapor light shape and transform the space around the trees, creating an entrance into a world where trees take on human qualities and the space is structured by time - time expands and contracts inspiring an imperceptible fragment of life.

-The park working as a sanctuary for human well-being during the day becomes a restorative haven for nature at night.
-Speaking a language of spirit and health, of breadth and forgiveness, of a time that that is changing and never definite.
+The park working as a sanctuary for human well being during the day and becomes a restorative haven for nature at night.
+Speaking a language of spirit and health of breadth and forgiveness, of a time that that is changing and never definite.
 Time revives it, allowing it to engage with its own dynamic energy, anthropomorphizing the trees drawing them out of their enigmatic world.

-When I am shooting in the park I am inspired by Charles Olson’s description of poetry and I feel the same way about making photographs.
-He see poetry as a dynamic transfer and discharge of energy, encouraging responsiveness to nature.
-Olson encouraged his audience to “look beyond themselves and open up to the larger forces of nature”.
+When I am shooting in the park I am inspired by Charles Olson description of poetry and feel the same way about making theses photographs.
+He saw poetry as a dynamic transfer and discharge of energy, encouraging responsiveness to nature.
+He encouraged his audience to look beyond himself and open themselves up to the larger forces of nature.
 I am trying to create an interwolvenness of things, in and out of the natural world.
 Like light, poetry attempts to establish a connection between our visible world and the metaphysical; between our industrial world, the natural world and our precarious existence within the two. like Charles Olson and Charles Tomlinson